Comparisons

 Hidden instructions in parametersPartial (static view)YesYes (scanned in live calls)

-Rug-pull drift detectionNot documented in public docsPartial (version compare)Yes (every session re-scans)
+Rug-pull drift detectionNot documented in public docsNot documented in public docsYes (every session re-scans)

-Credential leak prevention (DLP)NoNoYes (48 patterns, 6-pass decode)
+Credential leak prevention (DLP)NoNot documented in public docsYes (48 patterns, 6-pass decode)

 What pre-deploy scanning does well